kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 dereference particular fields.

 We can support this in much the same way as cel-policy-template `terms`.
-These can be lazily evaluated while the validation expressions are evaluated (cel-policy-template does this).
+These can be lazily evaluated when they are resolved during the evaluation of the main expression (cel-policy-template does this).

-A policy can include an additional `variables` section.
+The policy spec now has an additional `variables` section.
 This is an array containing one or more `name` and `expression` pairs, which can be used/re-used by the policy's validation expressions.
 These results are memoized on a per-validation basis, so if multiple expressions use the same spec variables, the expression that calculates the variable's value will only run once.

-The variables can be accessed as members of `variables`, which is an object that is exposed to CEL expressions (both validation expressions as well as other variables).
+The variables can be accessed as members of `variables`, which is an object that is exposed to CEL expressions (both validation expressions and other variables).

 For example: